sohampatki/Soham-Patki-s-Portfolio/README.md

-## Thank you for visiting my profile!
-I'm
+Thank you for visiting my profile!
+Find below a sample of the analytics projects I have worked on, either independently or through my Master's in Business Analytics program.

 ### [Project 1: IMDB Top 500 Rated Movies Web Scraping Project](https://github.com/sohampatki/Portfolio/tree/main/WebScraping)